-The simplest parking option is the Express Drop Off and Pick up area parking zone which is situated at the end of the road in front of the terminal building.
+The simplest parking option is the Express Drop Off and Pick up area which is situated at the end of the road in front of the terminal building.
 It offers the most convenient way of saying goodbye or hello to your passengers or visitors.
 It is a short stay only car park.
 There is a small charge of £1 for up to twenty minutes or £5.00 for an hour.
 It is possible to park for the day at £50.00.
-There is a short covered walkway from the Drop Off point to the check in desks in the terminal building.
-If you require special assistance there is a help point located within the walk way.
-It’s best to book assistance in advance at the airport and with your airline to avoid any delays or hold ups especially at busy times.
+There is a short covered walkway from the Drop Off point to the check-in desks in the terminal building.
+If you require special assistance there is a help point located within the walkway.
+It’s best to book assistance in advance at the airport and with your airline to avoid any delays or hold-ups, especially at busy times.

-If you are a blue badge holder (disabled parking permit)it is possible to get thirty minutes free parking.
+If you are a blue badge holder (disabled permit) it is possible to get thirty minutes of free parking.
 To obtain the free thirty minutes on returning you have to take your blue badge to the customer information point.

-For travellers who are requiring parking for four days or more, the Silver Zone Parking option is a good one, especially if you book in advance.
+For travellers who want to park for four days or more, the Silver Zone parking option is a good one, especially if you book in advance.
 The car park is well lit and monitored 24 hours.
-It is the cheapest car parking option at the airport if booked in advance but its important to note that once you’ve booked it in advance it is non flexible.
+It is the cheapest car park option at the airport if booked in advance but it's important to note that once you’ve booked it in advance it is non-flexible.
 This means unfortunately once the booking is made it is not possible to change dates, amend or cancel it.

-Also it is worth remembering that the car park operates using a car number plate recognition camera which means that you must arrive at the car park in the vehicle you have booked the car parking for.
-After checking in and leaving your car keys in the Silver Zone reception building travellers alight the free, low emissions courtesy bus which takes about 5 -6 journey time to the terminal building.
+The car park operates using a car number plate recognition camera which means that you must arrive at the car park in the vehicle you have booked for.
+After checking in and leaving your car keys in the Silver Zone reception building travellers alight the free, low-emissions courtesy bus which takes about 5-6 minutes journey time to the terminal building.

 If hopping on and off a courtesy bus doesn’t appeal; then Long Stay Car park might be more suitable.
-The long Stay car park is best for travellers requiring parking for more than a day and less than two weeks.
-The long stay car park is situated closer to the terminal building than the Silver Zone car park.
-Unlike the silver zone car park there is no key drop off reception service.
+The long Stay car park is best for travellers who want to park for more than a day and less than two weeks.
+The long-stay car park is situated closer to the terminal building than the Silver Zone car park.
+Unlike the silver zone car park, there is no key drop off reception service.
 Travellers using the car park simply park their own car and lock it and leave it in the secure, fenced long stay car park and hang on to their car keys whilst they are away.
-Like the other car parks there are number plate recognition car parks and CCTV cameras along with 24 hour assistance available.
+Like the other car parks, there are number plate recognition car parks and CCTV cameras along with 24-hour assistance available.
 Special assistance help buttons are situated on the exit and entrance barrier points.
-The disabled (blue badge permit holder) parking bays are situated closest to the terminal building.
-Booking car parking in advance at the Long Stay car park is usually more cost effective than turning up on the day.
+The disabled (blue badge permit holder) bays are situated closest to the terminal building.
+Booking in advance at the Long Stay car park is usually more cost-effective than turning up on the day.